Gottlieb Burckhardt: Later career and death, 1891-1907

 Following the death of his wife and one of his sons, Burckhardt left his position at the Préfargier in 1896 and returned to Basel with the intention of setting up a sanatorium.
 This plan came to fruition in 1900 when the Sonnenhalde Clinic was opened in Riehen near Basel.
 Burckhardt served as the clinic's medical director from 1900 until 1904 and he remained a physician at the facility until his death from pneumonia on 6 February 1907.
 He was a marginal figure within the professional community of his psychiatric peers, attending few medical symposia and conferences in his discipline.
 However, he is often seen as a precursor to the Portuguese neurologist, Egas Moniz, who performed the first leucotomy, later known as lobotomy, in 1936.

+Legacy

+Burckhardt’s work has been increasingly reexamined by modern historians of psychiatry, who note that his 1888–1891 operations represent the first systematic attempt to treat psychiatric symptoms through cortical surgery.
+Although sharply criticized by his contemporaries, recent scholarship emphasizes that his approach reflected the therapeutic limitations and emerging theories of cerebral localization in the late nineteenth century.
+His surgeries are now frequently used as a case study in the history of medical ethics, illustrating early tensions between experimental treatment and patient risk.
+Renewed archival interest in the late twentieth and early twenty-first centuries has helped clarify the scope of his procedures and establish his role as a precursor to later neurosurgical approaches to mental illness.